eskayML/vybeScope/README.md

    </tr>
 </table>

-Both notification types operate on configurable intervals (default: 2 minutes), which you can adjust in the environment settings for your specific monitoring needs.
+Both notification types operate on configurable intervals (default: 1 minute), which you can adjust in the environment settings for your specific monitoring needs.

 ## Quick Start & Local Setup
 1. Clone the repo and install requirements: